Sma-Das/PathFinding/README.md

   - This can reduce total working area by a significant amount

-  - 4k x 4k Mazes with multiple solutions can take under a minute to solve on basic hardware
+  - 4k x 4k (16 million pixels) Mazes with multiple solutions can take under a minute to solve on basic hardware

   - It is not optimised to work with multiple threads